schr0841/cnn_project/README.md

 Model chaining can be performed using the Functional API in a Keras framework, which allows for flexible connection of layers and models.

 Unlike in the case of ensembling models, where data augmentation and rescaling can be applied in both submodels, chaining two models requires specifying data augmentation and rescaling only in first model.

+### Modifying second_model for compatibility with ensembling first_model

+Our second_model also underwent some adjustments to make it compatible with ensembling and chaining with first_model.
+While second_model was initially defined and trained using the Sequential API, characteristics of this API proved complicating when it came to ensemble and chain with first_model.
+Our first_model had been defined using the Functional API to accommodate the ResNet50's greater complexity.
+As such, second_model was redefined, compiled, and trained with the Functional API.

+Both models were compiled with the Adam optimizer, and with the loss function set to sparse_categorical_crossentropy.
+Both were trained with x as the training_set dataset, with validation_data specified as the validation_set dataset, on 100 epochs, and with an EarlyStopping callback set to monitor 'val_accuracy' with a patience value of 20.

 <img width="802" alt="Screenshot 2024-09-08 200128" src="https://github.com/user-attachments/assets/37e73cb5-bcc5-499d-897c-ad995d6fdd8a">
 <img width="879" alt="Screenshot 2024-09-08 200231" src="https://github.com/user-attachments/assets/be08bfe1-f3a5-44b0-b4aa-fa05c2ee3e1e">